Change that happens beneath the surface.

 People usually come to me when something feels stuck.

-They may be managing on the surface, but underneath there is anxiety, reactivity, overthinking, grief, or a pattern that keep repeating.
+They may be managing on the surface, but underneath there is anxiety, reactivity, overthinking, grief, or a pattern that keeps repeating.

 Sometimes it shows up as stress that never switches off.
 Sometimes as anger that flares too quickly.
 Sometimes as a heaviness that has lingered for years.